CS 112

 Suggestion

-We have not given you a Java file for this problem, but we strongly recommend writing a program to test your methods before you copy them into your ps7_partI file.
+You will not be submitting a Java file for this problem, but we strongly recommend writing a program to test your methods before you copy them into your ps7_partI file.
 All of the necessary classes can be found in the ps7.zip file that you will download for Part II.
+See the beginning of Part II for the link to that file.

 Consider the following binary tree, in which the nodes have the specified integers as keys: